 Council may wish to ask you questions.
-Please remain standing at the microphone until excused by the Chairman.
+Please remain standing at the microphone until excused by the Chairman (Mayor or Acting Mayor).

 When will a decision be made?

 A decision will often be made at the Council Meeting.
 However, there are occasions when additional information is required before Council can make an informed decision.
 In this event, the item will be tabled to a future Council Meeting until the additional information is received.
-In any case, the Corporate Administrator or designate will advise you via letter of Council’s decision with respect to your item.
+The Corporate Administrator or designate will advise you via letter of Council’s decision with respect to your item.

 Where can I get more information on this process?